MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 **fileOp { 'rename':<path> ... }**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

- when a file is renamed at the source, to send it to subscribers, two posts
+ when a file is renamed at the source, to send it to subscribers, two notification messages
- result: one message is announced with the new name as the base_url,
+ result: one notification message is announced with the new name as the base_url,
  and the oldname header set to the previous file name.
- Another message is sent with the old name as the src path, and the *newname*
+ Another notification message is sent with the old name as the src path, and the *newname*
  as a header.
 This ensures that *accept/reject* clauses are correctly
  interpreted, as a *rename* may result in a download if the former name
  matches a *reject*  clause, or a file removal if the new name